- College of Osteopathic Medicine

 - Related professional experience required

-No particular college major is required, but one year of professional experience must provide a foundation that supports the track you choose.
+No particular college major is required, but one year of professional experience must provide a foundation that supports the track.
 Requirements include related professional background, appropriate clearance and approval from track lead.

-The creative experience for students in these options covers one to three course credits, depending on the weight of the project.
+The creative experience for students in this option includes one to three course credits, depending on the weight of the project.

 During the final semester, the student will present information on the creative experience in a public forum, which can be facilitated via video conference or other electronic means, and will field questions from the audience.
 Afterward, the student will meet privately to discuss the project with their Graduate Advisory Committee.